The Moon-Spinners: Production

-The lead character in the film is somewhat younger than in the novel.
-Traveling alone in the book, she is accompanied by her aunt in the film.
-The film is somewhat dark, similar to other Disney live-action features made in the 1950s and 1960s for more mainstream audiences, such as Treasure Island (1950) and 20,000 Leagues Under the Sea (1954).
+The film production is similar to other Disney live-action features made in the 1950s and 1960s for more mainstream audiences, such as Treasure Island (1950) and 20,000 Leagues Under the Sea (1954).
 It was Walt Disney's penultimate live-action film in which he was credited as producer while alive.

-Disney persuaded silent film actress Pola Negri, who had been retired for two decades, to return to the screen for this, her final film.
+Disney persuaded silent film actress Pola Negri, who had been retired for two decades, to return to the screen for her last film.
 For the 2006 biographical documentary film Pola Negri: Life Is a Dream in Cinema, both Mills and Wallach were extensively interviewed about their work with Negri in The Moon-Spinners.